rucs-uoft/rucs-uoft.github.io/assets/info/Openings.md

 - a cover letter, and
 - two or three sample web projects (please provide links and a short write-up for each)

-to rucsuoft@gmail.com by November 5th.
+to rucsuoft@gmail.com by October 16th.